Skip to content

 Companies have launched teleservices and even dedicated apps that let shopkeepers place orders.

-Will India’s retail sector witness collaborations between organized retailers and the neighborhood stores?
+Will India’s retail sector witness collaborations between organized retailers and neighborhood stores?